matthewfoucher/Cube-Game--working-title-/README.txt

 WARNINGS:

 PLAY THE BUILT VERSION OF THE GAME.
-A build for Mac and a build for Windows are included in the Github directory.
+A build for Mac and a build for Windows are included in the Github directory, inside the Final Builds folder.
+We do not have a Mac and have not tested the Mac build, but it is Unity, so it should work with no issues.

 If the game is run in the editor, the lighting will be messed up when loading the game from the main menu scene.

+If you DO want to run the game in the editor, make sure to restart playing through the editor whenever you die or get an ending screen.

 If the game is run in the editor, sometimes the quit button will not have any text if you quit to the main menu.